 Panic bars are an essential requirement for schools and colleges so that students, staff and visitors can evacuate the building safely in an emergency.
 These bars have a dogging feature, which can be either mechanical or electrical, that enables the latches to be held retracted to create that push and pull method.
 For use in schools, it is important to remember that users of all ages and sizes may be required to use a panic bar, from a small student to a disabled staff member.
 Therefore, panic bars must be accessible for all users, and require a sufficient amount of force to operate but not too much that some struggle to release the latch.

-Keyless lock solutions—which can be either wired or wireless lock sets—operate the school door locks and classroom security locks.
-To operate these locks, a device, whether it be a keypad, RFID reader or another device altogether, is usually installed alongside the door to grant or deny access.
+Keyless lock solutions — which can be either wired or commercial wireless locks—operate the school door locks and classroom locks.
+To operate these locks, a device, whether it be a keypad, RFID reader or another device altogether, is usually installed alongside the door to grant or deny access

-Commonly seen across many settings, RFID key cards and key fobs are also used by schools and colleges to allow students, staff and visitors to get access to certain spaces within their buildings.
-Easy to use, these RFID-enabled objects can enable access by simply swiping them in close proximity to a reader near the door.
+Commonly seen across many settings, RFID key cards and access fobs are also used by schools and colleges to allow students, staff and visitors to get access to certain spaces within their buildings.
+Easy to use, these RFID commercial door locks can enable access by simply swiping them in close proximity to a reader near the door.

 Similar to the key card and fob method, mobile access control allows the user, whether it is a student, staff or visitor, to gain access to restricted spaces with the use of their mobile devices.
 These mobile devices would contain the credential information needed to access buildings, rooms and spaces so the user would simply need to swipe or have the mobile device in close proximity to the reader to unlock a door.

 An advanced access control solution that provides high-level security, biometric devices require the user to provide their fingerprint or a retina scan to gain access to a secured space.